SysKitTeam/docs-insights/how-to/manage-alerts.md

 # SharePoint Status

 ## Site collection alerts
-### Following site collections are unavailable
-* Check this for SysKit Insights to periodically check if the given site is online.
-SysKit Insights will try to access the site using the Service Account credentials.
-*  This can be done with any additional Windows service — please [contact us.](https://www.syskit.com/company/contact-us/) By default, this is not possible in SysKit Insights v1, but we can show you a trick ;).

 ### Central Administration status is changed
 * We will continuously ping the Central Administration site and notify you if it is not accessible.
 By default, you will receive an alert every 30 minutes.